Azure/autorest.typescript/test/integration/generated/xmlservice/README.md

-# XmlServiceClient library for JavaScript
+# XmlService client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for XmlServiceClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for XmlService client.

 Test Infrastructure for AutoRest Swagger BAT